ggiande/IRSystem-Python-Flask/README.md

 ## Future Optimizations
 - [X] Render different screens based on logic of input and retrieval
 - [ ] Implement a more advanced word_search for substrings using dijkstra's algorithm, substrings
-- [ ] Implement word snippets functionality of viewing words near the found word
+- [ ] Implement self snippets functionality of viewing words near the found self
 - [ ] Implement a back button
 - [X] Fix bug of overlapping files